Decentralised possibilistic inference with applications to target tracking: Review of possibilistic inference

+An agent may deliberately discard information by replacing $f_{\bm{x}}$ with another p.f.\ $f'_{\bm{x}}$ such that $f_{\bm{x}}\le f'_{\bm{x}}$, i.e.\ $f_{\bm{x}}(x)\le f'_{\bm{x}}(x)$ for all $x\in S$.
+This may be useful for analytical or computational simplicity.
+In terms of the ``maximum subjective probability'' interpretation, $f'_{\bm{x}}$ yields a larger (or equal) maximum probability for every event, hence a wider set of probabilities consistent with the agent's belief.
+In the extreme case $f'_{\bm{x}}=\bm{1}$, any event can be assigned any probability between $0$ and $1$, which corresponds to having no information.

-An important difference between probability density functions (p.d.f.s) and possibility functions is that the latter are not densities so that $f_{\bm{x}}(x)$ can be directly interpreted as the credibility of the event $\bm{x} = x$.
-This difference has practical consequences, for instance, in the corresponding change of variable formula: for any mapping $T$ on $S$, the uncertain variable $\bm{x'} = T(\bm{x})$ is described by
+A central difference between probability density functions (p.d.f.s) and p.f.s is that p.f.s are not densities.
+In particular, $f_{\bm{x}}(x)$ can be interpreted directly as the credibility of the event $\bm{x}=x$.
+This leads to a different change-of-variables rule.
+For any mapping $T$ on $S$, the transformed uncertain variable $\bm{x}'=T(\bm{x})$ is described by